 Being a corporate escapee, I can assure you that deep down, most office workers can also tell you that their six-figure income has in nearly every case not correlated with a positive uptick in their happiness; in fact for many, it has come at the cost of freedom & time – the essential and only things we really own in life.

 So how do we measure our health and success instead?
 How do we “live a life we love” as they say without knowing what exactly this kind of life looks like?
 For me, the idea was sparked by famed designer Stefan Sagmeister in The Happy Film.
-He briefly brought up a practice whereby he lists 12 important things to him that make him happy when he engages in them (or doesn’t as the case may be) and then quickly rates his success with these each week from 1 (good) through 5 (poor).
+He very briefly brought up a practice whereby he lists 12 important things to him that make him happy when he engages in them (or doesn’t as the case may be) and then quickly rates his success with these each week from 1 (good) through 5 (poor).
 He adds up the figures and divides by 12 to get his average of the week.
 If it’s a 1 or a 2 he’s had a great week by his chosen standards.
 Anything else requires some adjustment.

 This idea twirled in my mind for a long time.
 Initially it provides an excellent foundation on which to even consider what is truly important to you – what makes you a happier person?
 Secondly, it gives you a set of principles to come back to when making decisions and deciding how to go about your weeks.
 Does this new action, habit, project or opportunity align with my values?
 And thirdly, the weekly check-up allows you to check-in with yourself to see how you’re going living according to your values and what you need to tweak.
 Instead of bemoaning wasted weeks, or feeling lethargic or sleepwalking through life, you’re taking positive action to creating weeks and decisions that truly make you feel good.
 Over time I also believe that your values and priorities change and you can simply adjust the list as you feel fit.
 Experiment with what is important to you and what does make your days feel good and meaningful.